viktorfaubl/Godot-MCP-server-for-local-LLM/README.md

 1. **Add MCPHandler**: Instantiate `MCPHandler` as a node in your Godot scene.
 2. **Query the LLM**: Use `LLMManager.QueryLLM(prompt, port)` to send prompts to your local LLM server.
-3. **Provide Environment Context**: Include the character’s surroundings with your input, e.g., `E:door_456,S:empty,W:trap_987,N:empty`, to guide the LLM’s decisions.
+3. **Provide Environment Context**: Include the characterâ€™s surroundings with your input, e.g., `E:door_456,S:empty,W:trap_987,N:empty`, to guide the LLMâ€™s decisions.
 4. **Handle LLM Responses**: The LLM may return tool commands in JSON format, such as:
    {
      "action": "open_door",